-You will need to send a Covering letter with any applications you make.
-It should be well-presented to impress the employer.
-For examples go to the leaflet, Covering Letter.
+You will need to send a covering letter with any applications you make

 You can also write to firms that you want to work for even if they are not advertising for staff.
-Many jobs each year are filled as a result of a ‘speculative' application’.
-For examples of letters of application see the leaflet, Writing for a job or apprenticeship.
+Many jobs each year are filled as a result of a ‘speculative' application’ or 'spec letter'

 You could send your CV with a ‘spec letter’ to improve the chances of your CV being read.

 For more help contact:

 - The Progress Team - phone 0207 527 7031 or email email@example.com

 - National Careers Service advice on getting a job

 You may need help if you have a criminal record and are applying for work

 Many employers will still consider you if they don’t think your conviction is relevant and you are not a risk.
 Applying for jobs in the right way will give you a better chance of getting a job.
 For more information, take a look at the advice from NACRO, Disclosing criminal records to employers.